Why bagels have holes, challah is braided and matzah floats in soups - The Curious Origins of Jewish Foods

 Bagels came from Eastern Europe.

-Falafel came through the Middle East.
+Falafel spread through the Middle East.

 Shakshuka traveled from North Africa.

-Matzo ball soup adapted European dumplings.
+Matzo ball soup adapted from European dumplings.

 Each dish reflects centuries of migration, creativity, and adaptation.